kube-rs/website/docs/controllers/testing.md

 Integration tests are easy to write, and lets you verify that the IO components of your controller is doing the right thing.

+!!! note "Integration tests"

+    It's easier to write an integration test than by using the mocking approach above, but the problem is that you need a cluster and all the problems it brings.

 Suppose you have a function that is publishing an event via an event [Recorder]:

 ```rust